seungjun-green/PicScribe/README.md

 ## More Details about the model
 The image is passed to ViT_b_32(classification layer removed), and this outputs (N, 768) tensor. and this is repeated to (N, 32, 768) so that it can be passed as K, V to CrossMultiHeadAttention blcok in Decoder.
 The the decoder has 44.3M parameters.
 The input shape of decoder is (N, max_length=32), and output shape of the decoder is (N, max_length=32, vocab_size).
-The tokenizer I used is BERT.
+The BERT tokenizer is used for text preprocessing.

 For more details about how the model is trained u can find at here:
 [Creating Image Captioning model using PyTorch](https://github.com/seungjun-green/PicScribe/blob/master/Make%20Image%20Captioner%20Model.ipynb)